-MSL takes pride in carrying out this work in a manner that is efficient and accountable.
+MSL Duties - MSL takes pride in carrying out this work in a manner that is efficient and accountable.
 MSL will:

-- Carry out the duties of the department as described in MCA 90-1-404 (a) through (m);
+- Carry out the duties of the department as described in § 90-1-404, MCA;

-- · Administer the MLIA grant program; and
+- Administer the MLIA grant program; and

-- Support MLIAC.
+- Staffing support for the Council.

-To ensure that MSDI framework layers are developed, integrated, maintained, disseminated, and preserved in an efficient and standardized manner, MSL will:
+MSDI Framework - To ensure that MSDI framework layers are developed, integrated, maintained, disseminated, and preserved in an efficient and standardized manner, MSL will:

-- Conduct new data collection, ongoing maintenance data discovery through the Montana Data List, data delivery via download and web services, archival assessment and other projects as per the MSDI work plan; - Engage stakeholder work groups to seek input on the priorities and best practices for data development; - Support data partners through on-site visits, on-line training and other opportunities that promote data and technology transfer; - Continue to expand a Montana spatial data archive that includes annual MSDI entries; and - Develop an annual MSDI work plan, to be incorporated into the MSL work plan that prioritizes actions, supports data partners and identifies funding needs.
+- Conduct new data collection, ongoing maintenance data discovery through the Montana Data List, data delivery via download and web services, archival assessment and other projects as per the MSDI work plan; - Engage stakeholder work groups to seek input on the priorities and best practices for data development; - Support data partners through on-site visits, on-line training and other activities that promote data and technology transfer; - Continue to expand a Montana spatial data archive that includes annual MSDI entries; and - Develop an annual MSDI work plan, to be incorporated into the MSL work plan that prioritizes actions, supports data partners and identifies funding needs.

-Additionally, MSL is responsible for GIS coordination through outreach and education that is targeted to reach prioritized sectors of the GIS community.
+GIS Coordination - MSL is responsible for GIS coordination through outreach and education that is targeted to reach the GIS community.
 Specifically, MSL will:

-- Support the creation of metadata that can be incorporated into the MSL GIS Data List; - Support local data providers as they adopt appropriate data standards and data collection methodologies;
+• Support the creation of metadata that can be incorporated into the MSL GIS Data List;

-- Provide technical consulting to users of GIS software and MSDI services; - Preserve and improve relationships with MSDI data providers through support and local visits that foster knowledge transfer; - Attend appropriate meetings and conferences including the Montana Association of Counties, Montana Association of Planners, Montana State IT Conference, Montana Association of Geographic Information Professionals, the National States Geographic Information Council and other meetings of subject matter experts; - Advocate for the use of MSDI data; - Provide consultation and advice to MLIA grant applicants as they strive to best meet the MLIA grant criteria.
+- Support local data providers as they adopt appropriate data standards and data collection methodologies; - Provide technical support to users of the MSDI; - Preserve and improve relationships with MSDI data providers through support and local visits that foster knowledge transfer; - Attend appropriate meetings and conferences including MACo, Montana Association of Planners, Montana State IT Conference, MAGIP, the National States Geographic Information Council and other meetings of subject matter experts; - Advocate for the use of MSDI data; - Provide consultation and advice to MLIA grant applicants as they strive to best meet the MLIA grant criteria.